 Admitted to practice law in 1978.
 He is the president and managing director of the firm.
 His main practice areas are representing clients in the financial services industry in Secured Commercial and Real Estate transactions, providing opinions in complex Notary and Mortgage Law matters and supporting the firm in general Commercial and Banking Litigation.

-Is a licensed attorney to practice law in Puerto Rico.
+Is a licensed attorney to practice law in Puerto Rico, Texas, and Washington DC.
 He is a Shareholder at Correa-Acevedo & Abesada, P.S.C.
 Mr. Abesada is the head of the firm’s Litigation Practice Group.
 Since 2006, he has been an adjunct professor at the Inter American University, School of Law teaching American Common Law Torts, Civil Law Torts, Federal Jurisdiction, and Federal Appeals.

 Admitted to practice law in 2000.
 She is a shareholder and the Head of the Commercial and Real Estate Transactions group.
 Her main practice areas are Secured Commercial and Real Estate transactions and providing clients with opinions in Notary and Mortgage Law matters.